ARTICLE I: NAME

-MEMBERSHIP The membership of the System shall consist of those participating libraries designated by the State Library Advisory Commission.
-Additional libraries shall be included in the future as designated by the State Library Advisory Commission.
+The membership of the System shall consist of those participating libraries designated by the State Library of Kansas Board.
+Additional libraries shall be included in the future as designated by the State Library of Kansas Board.

 1. Participating members are those libraries in counties that levy the System tax.